jaceju/web-prototype/README.md

-# Skeleton for create a website prototype.
+# Skeleton for create a website prototype

 ## Requirements